 3. Clearly convey choices you’ve already made, like who is in charge of making decisions after you’re gone (or incapacitated).
 For example, if your will says that the children should share your estate 50/50, then one child may understand that to mean keeping the house and sharing it.
 The other child may see it as an opportunity to sell the house and get some money.
 Bam.
 Now you have a big fight and your children never speak to each other again.
 (This is a TRUE story.)
 It is vitally important to talk to your kids about how you want things done before you’re gone (and then make sure to tie it down legally, as well.)

 4. Look for natural opportunities to talk about the issue.
 Sometimes the death of a neighbor or a friend can provide better timing for this conversation.
 Celebrity deaths like Robin Williams can also present good times to bring up the topic, especially if their estate is presenting problems you would like to avoid.

 5. Listen.
 Remember that listening is an important part of communication and any conversation.
 Take time to listen to your family’s perspective and opinion throughout the course of “The Conversation.”

 Having “The Conversation,” along with detailed and effective legal planning will go a long way in avoiding the problems that Robin Williams’ family is now having.
 Read more tips on having “The Conversation” here.

-In our next blog post we’ll talk about creating your “Special Stuff List.”
+In a future blog post we’ll talk about creating your “Special Stuff List.”
 This special list further clarifies your wishes and intentions with regards to certain special pieces of property.
 (Like your paperweight collection or the antique shotguns you inherited from your grandfather.)